Kraamzorg for expats in the Hague

 Besides my work as Lactation Consultant I am also working as a ‘Kraamverzorgster’, offering this service in The Hague and surrounding areas.

-My main priority is to help the mother recover, advice with breastfeeding and to help with the care of the baby.
+My main priority is to help the mother recover and heal.
+I specialise in breastfeeding support and advice and in care of the newborn.

 From my background as a qualified Nurse and Lactation Consultant I can provide good medical advice and support.